dart-lang/sdk/docs/language/informal/enhanced-type-promotion.md

     promotion.** The spec says that promotion only applies if the promoted type is a subtype of the declared type.

-This proposal keeps the same general pieces, but refines the first three of them.
-The forth is unchanged.
+This proposal keeps the same general pieces, but refines the first two of them.
+The third and forth are unchanged.

 ## Facts for False Expressions